Plants as the barometers of extreme events in Earth’s history.

 Mays, C., Vajda, V., Frank, T.D., Fielding, C.R., Tevyaw, A.P. & McLoughlin, S., (2019).
 Refined Permian–Triassic timeline reveals early collapse and delayed recovery of the south polar terrestrial ecosystem.
 Seminar presented at: EGU Galileo Conference on Mass Extinctions, Recovery and Resilience, Utrecht, Aug.
 26–29.

 Mays, C., Vajda, V., McLoughlin, S., Fielding, C.R., Frank, T.D. & Nicoll, R. (2018).
 Extinction, evolution and recovery of the Gondwanan flora through the Permian–Triassic biotic crisis in southern high palaeolatitudes, Australia.
 Seminar presented at: 2018 Geological Society of America Conference, Indianapolis, Nov.
 4–7.
-(Session chair)
+(Session Chair)

 Mays, C., Vajda, V., McLoughlin, S., Fielding, C.R., Frank, T.D. & Nicoll, R. (2018).
 Extinction, evolution and recovery of the Gondwanan flora through the Permian–Triassic biotic crisis in southern high palaeolatitudes, Australia.
 Seminar presented at: European Palaeobotanical and Palynological Conference, Dublin, Aug.
 12–17.